-- If you have more than 25 years to go to your Target Retirement Age, the focus will be in helping your Pension Account grow as strongly as possible.
-To achieve this, your Pension Account will be invested in shares (or equities). - When you get within around 25 years of your Target Retirement Age, your Pension Account gradually switches into a mix of asset classes that carry different levels of risk.
-This mix includes equities, as well as other less volatile classes like bonds and gilts. - When you get within around five years of your Target Retirement Age, each Lifestyle strategy starts to move your savings automatically into lower risk investments.
+• If you have more than 15 years to go to your Target Retirement Age, the focus will be in helping your Pension Account grow as strongly as possible.
+To achieve this, your Pension Account will be invested in our growth fund,

+• When you get within 15 years of your Target Retirement Age, your Pension Account gradually switches into a mix of asset classes that carry different levels of risk.
+This mix includes equities, as well as other less volatile classes like

+• When you get within five years of your Target Retirement Age, each Lifestyle strategy starts to move your savings automatically into lower risk investments.
 Each uses a different mix of investments, depending on how you plan to take your benefits.
-(See the guide called 'Your choices at retirement' for more details.)
-At the time of these changes, it may be a good time for you to review your investment choice and your chosen Target Retirement Age to be sure they remain right for you.
+At the time of these changes, it may be a good time for you to review your investment choice and your chosen Target Retirement Age to be sure they

-About your Target Retirement Age
+About your Target Retirement Age (TRA)

-As mentioned on the left, the fund switches in each Lifestyle strategy start to diverge when you get within around five years of your Target Retirement Age.
+The fund switches in each lifestyle strategy start to diverge when you get within five years of your Target Retirement Age.

-On joining, the Plan administrators will assume you wish to retire at the Plan's Normal Retiring Date - your 65th birthday.
-Therefore, unless you tell the Plan administrators that you wish to retire at a different date, your Target Retirement Age will default to 65.
+On joining, the Plan Administrators will assume you wish to retire at the Plan's Normal Retirement Date your 65th birthday.
+Therefore, unless you tell the Plan Administrators that you wish to retire at a different date, your Target Retirement Age will default to 65.

-If you plan to retire at a different age and you are within five years of your intended retirement age, please check and update your Target Retirement Age as soon as possible, either using the Plan website or by contacting the Plan administrators.
+If you plan to retire at a different age and you are within five years of your intended retirement age, please check and update your TRA as soon as possible, either using the Member Portal or by contacting the Plan administrators.
 In this way, any Lifestyle strategy fund switches will take place at the appropriate time.

-The Drawdown Lifestyle strategy
+The Drawdown Lifestyle Strategy

-In the run-up to your Target Retirement Age, your Pension Account switches into a diversified mix of asset classes that carry different levels of risk.
+In the run-up to your TRA, your Pension Account switches initially into the Transition Fund, which balances growth and protection, and then into the Retirement (Drawdown) Fund, where protection is more of a priority.
 This approach is designed to help protect the value of your Pension Account and provide investment growth to support the savings you will use to provide benefits throughout your retirement.
-By the time you reach your Target Retirement Age: